AetherialMist/JavaLearning/chapter-001/lesson-006/README.md

-# Lesson 7 - Intro to Methods, Classes, and Objects
+# 1.6 - Intro to Methods, Classes, and Objects

 ## Scope - Part 1